alexanderaleskin/telegram_django_bot/README.rst

 As described above, TelegaViewSet contains standard functions for data manipulation.
-Due to such standard data processing methods, it turns out in the example to describe the logic of ``BotMenuElemViewSet`` in 40 lines of code, while also using some customization for a beautiful display.
+Due to such standard data processing methods, it turns out in the example to describe the logic of ``BotMenuElemViewSet`` in 40 lines of code, also using some customization for a beautiful data displaying.

-To use all the features of the TelegaViewSet class, it is necessary to inherit a class from it, as, for example, this is done in the template with BotMenuElemViewSet:
+To use all the features of the TelegaViewSet in your class, it should be inherited from it, as, for example, this is done in the ``BotMenuElemViewSet``:

 .. code:: python